 About:

-You can’t miss a garden growing foxglove.
+You can’t miss a garden-growing foxglove.
 This strikingly beautiful plant blossoms throughout spring with prominently packed cones of ornate, bell-shaped flowers.
-Before blooming, foxgloves first grow rows of simple, green leaves in a spiral pattern that forms a rosette around the plant’s 3 to 7-foot tall flowering stem.
+Before blooming, foxgloves grow rows of simple, green leaves in a spiral pattern, forming a rosette around the plant’s 3- to 7-foot tall flowering stem.
 Once blossoms are spent, the blooms go to seed and self-sew to return each year.

 Growing Zones: | 4 to 8 |